Valentyna-Lychko/Data-Analytics-Projects/PowerBI/README.md

 ---

-This project enhances Power BI skills by creating analytical solutions based on real-world data.
+This project helps you improve your Power BI skills by building analytical solutions based on real data.

-Other Power BI projects are available in the **Power BI Repository**.
+Other projects using tools such as Tableau, Looker Studio, SQL, and BigQuery can be found in the **[Data-Analytics-Projects](https://github.com/Valentyna-Lychko/Data-Analytics-Projectsrepository.

 ---